-Balls are sized tiny to huge, soft to hard rubber.
-They can get your pup to chase, leap, and fetch, and are great for interactive play.
+- Balls: Tiny, huge, soft, or hard balls can get your pup to chase, leap, and fetch, and are great for interactive play.
 For water-loving breeds, some of these toys float and can work great in wading pools or other safe puppy play areas.
-Ten- or even twenty-five-inch balls provide great solo-play fun as well and can be more difficult for dogs to grab, chew, or eat them.
+For solo play, balls of 10 to 20 inches are a good size and your dog won't be as likely to grab, chew, or eat them.

-- Chew Toys: Puppies enjoy chewing opportunities during teething—when baby teeth erupt and later as adult teeth come in—puppies enjoy chewing opportunities.
-Puzzle toys that contain food and treats keep puppies busy for brain exercise.
-Rawhide chews, rubber bones and more keep puppy teeth on legal targets instead of gnawing your new sneakers.
+- Chew Toys: Puppies enjoy chewing opportunities during teething—when baby teeth erupt and later as adult teeth come in.
+Rawhide chews, rubber bones and more keep puppy teeth on safer targets instead of gnawing your new sneakers.

 - Tug Toys: Puppies enjoy trying to best with these toys.
-So as not to encourage rough play, be careful that you are in control and always start and end the game.
+So as not to encourage rough play, be careful that you are in control and it is you who starts and ends the game.
 Pulling too hard can injure tender new teeth, so take care.

 Homemade Puppy Toys